 I am an Assistant Professor of Computer Science at Barnard College, Columbia University.
 I received my PhD in Computer Science working on Program Synthesis and Computer Music at Yale.
-I develop program synthesis and analysis techniques to provide programmers new ways to interface with code.
+I use program synthesis and formal methods to make AI systems more structured, interpretable, and human.

 See current projects on the lab website